Tag Archives: First Lady History

 Mary and Robert Lincoln: A Family Tragedy

-The Widow Mary would have a tenuous and tragic relationship with her son Robert Lincoln for the remaining years of her life.
-The Family Situation Abraham Lincoln died without a will, thus his estate would be shared equally by Mary, … Continue reading
+The Widow Mary had a tenuous and tragic relationship with her son Robert Lincoln for the remaining years of her life.
+The Family Situation Abraham Lincoln died without a will, thus his estate would be shared equally by Mary, his … Continue reading

 Posted in A POTUS-FLOTUS Blog, American Civil War, Nifty History People | Tagged , , , , , , , , , , , , , , , , , , , , , | 2 Comments